kyma-project/cloud-manager/docs/user/tutorials/01-90-gcp-nfs-volume-restore.md

    export NAMESPACE={NAMESPACE_NAME}
    ```

-2. Create a new GcpNfsVolume resource with sourceBackup referring the existing backup.
+2. Create a new GcpNfsVolume resource with `sourceBackup` referring to the existing backup.

    ```shell
    cat <<EOF | kubectl -n $NAMESPACE apply -f -